Skip to main content

 Unit

-A unit is a component of a programme of study.
+A unit is a component of a course of study.
 Each unit has a number of credits attached to it, as well as a description giving an indication of its expected content, level and a method of assessment.
 It may also have rules dictating other units which students must take either before, after or whilst taking the unit.
 Within SAMIS this is labelled "Module" and these terms can be used interchangeably.

 Unit description